-In summary, the behavior of laser tracheotomy MDPnP must comply with the following safety rules:
+In summary, the laser tracheotomy MDPnP must avoid the following safety hazards:

-Safety Rule 1: when the laser scalpel emits laser, the patient's trachea oxygen level must not exceed a threshold $\Theta{O_2}$ ;
+Safety Hazard 1: when the laser scalpel emits laser, the patient's trachea oxygen level exceeds a threshold Θ{O_2} ;

-Safety Rule 2: the patient's blood oxygen level never reaches below a threshold $\Theta{SpO_2}$ .
+Safety Hazard 2: the patient's blood oxygen level reaches below a threshold Θ{SpO_2} .

-Note that the setting of constant thresholds $\Theta{O_2}$ and $\Theta{SpO_2}$ are medical experts' responsibility and are beyond the coverage of this paper.
+Note that the setting of constant thresholds Θ{O_2} and Θ{SpO_2} are medical experts' responsibility and are beyond the coverage of this paper.

-The formal expressions of safety rules will become clear by the end of Section III-B, when the corresponding hybrid automata are defined.
+The formal expressions of safety hazards will become clear by the end of Section 3.2, when the corresponding hybrid automata are defined.

-A. Traditional Approach: Offline Modeling
+3.1 Traditional Approach: Offline Modeling